fazalmajid/temboz/README.md

 ## Post scriptum

-The name “Temboz” is a reference to Malima Temboz, “The mountain that walks”, an elephant whose tormented spirit is the object of [Mike Resnick’s](http://mikeresnick.com/) excellent SF novel, [Ivory](http://www.penguinrandomhouse.com/books/231473/ivory-by-mike-resnick/9781591025467).
+The name "Temboz" is a reference to Malima Temboz, "The mountain that walks", an elephant whose tormented spirit is the object of [Mike Resnick’s](http://mikeresnick.com/) excellent SF novel, [Ivory](http://www.penguinrandomhouse.com/books/231473/ivory-by-mike-resnick/9781591025467).